This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Check your skin daily: Sores can form where your skin makes contact with chairs, beds, or other body parts.
 They also can form under splints.
 Keep your skin clean, and check your skin daily for sores.

-- Exercise: Ask your caregiver about the best exercise plan for you.
+- Exercise: Ask your healthcare provider about the best exercise plan for you.
 Physical activity may increase your balance and strength and may decrease your pain.
 It is best to start exercising slowly and do more as you get stronger.

 - Your pain is severe.